 Whether you have a brilliant idea for a startup or go on expanding your business, you probably already had considerations about your own website.
 As a rule, at the beginning, a non-tech savvy entrepreneur does not think much about the platforms, frameworks, and ways of implementation of the features.
-But when you start digging into the roots of this question, first of all, you may come across the choice between a custom website development and off-the-shelf CMS platform.
+But when you start digging into the roots of this question, first of all, you may come across the choice between custom website development and off-the-shelf CMS platform.
 Let’s clarify what’s the difference.

-A custom website is a system built from scratch with help of a programming language (for ex., PHP) to meet the owner’s business needs.
+A custom website is a system built from scratch with the help of a programming language (for ex., PHP) to meet the owner’s business needs.
 It means that a team of developers will select the best-suited way to create a fully customizable solution that belongs only to you and strictly matches to your expectations.
 Before asking how to build a custom website, start with checking out the benefits of this approach:

 - Lower total cost of ownership

 Let’s find out why these advantages are worth it!

 Sleep tight!
 Your Website Is Firmly Secured

 We hope that you won’t deny that the security of your business information is the top priority.
 Then you should be aware that most of the canned CMS platforms are constant objects of massive hacker attacks.
 The most obvious reasons are as follows:

 - The off-the-shelf platforms are worldwide known, massively used (WordPress covers 60% of the market) and easy to find which makes them attractive goals for hackers.